Types of shrimp and recipes: We introduce everything from recipes born in Japan to modern cooking methods!

 This dish makes the most of the savory flavor of the shrimp, but is further enhanced by the addition of the color and flavor of young greens

-- Preparation : Cut open the shrimp with the shells still on and remove the vein.
-Pierce the shrimp with a toothpick in two places near the head and tail to open the flesh.
+1. Preparation: Butterfly the shrimp with the shells on and remove the veins.
+Insert toothpicks in two places, near the head and tail, to open the bodies.
 Season with the specified seasonings and let sit for about 5 minutes.

-- Prepare the egg yolks and radish leaves : Add a pinch of salt to the egg yolks and mix.
-Boil the radish leaves, drain them and chop them finely.
+2. Preparing the egg yolks and radish leaves: Add a pinch of salt to the egg yolks and mix.
+Boil the radish leaves, drain the water, and chop them finely.

-- Cooking instructions : Preheat the oven to 250°C, add the shrimp and cook until the shells turn red.
-Brush with egg yolk, sprinkle with radish leaves and cook until the surface is dry.
+3. Baking instructions: Preheat oven to 250°C, add shrimp, and bake until the shells turn red.
+Brush with egg yolk, sprinkle with radish leaves, and cook until the surface is dry.

 Finally, garnish with pickled daikon radish and carrots in sweet vinegar for color and serve